rainlanguage/rain-sdk/docs/classes/orderbook.md

 # Class OrderBook

-A class for calling method on a OrderBook.
+A class for calling method on a Rain OrderBook contract.

 This class provides an easy way to interact with the OrderBook contract.